 The backup job of this type is performed in the following way:

-- Veeam Backup & Replication triggers VMware vCenter Server to create a VMware vSphere snapshot for a VM.
+- Veeam Backup & Replication triggers the vCenter Server to create a VMware vSphere snapshot for a VM.

 - Veeam Backup & Replication instructs the storage system to create two snapshots of a volume or LUN capturing VM disks: